Thomas Hoyt Jones Jr. - A Murder on Kelley's Island

-As a result of the phone call, Kelley’s Island Police Chief Charles Moore learned that employees at a business in Cleveland owned by Thomas Hoyt Jones, Jr. were concerned because they could not reach their employer.
+As a result of the phone call, Kelley’s Island Police Chief Charles Moore learned that employees at a Cleveland business owned by Thomas Hoyt Jones, Jr. were concerned because they could not reach their employer.
 Jones should have returned to his home at Bratenahl Place from a visit to his cottage on Kelley’s Island and should have been at work that Monday.
 He didn’t show up or contact his office.

 Police Chief Moore was familiar with the Jones family.
 Thomas Hoyt Jones, Sr. had purchased 50 to 60 acres of land on the northeast point of Kelley’s Island in 1940, and the family had been regular visitors to the island through the years.
 Recently, Thomas Jr. and his brother Brooks Jones had donated about 21 acres of the family’s island land to the Cleveland Museum of Natural History to be used as a bird sanctuary.

 Jones was a member of a prominent Cleveland family.
 His grandfather, Thomas A. Jones, served on the Ohio Supreme Court.
-His father, Thomas Hoyt Jones, Sr., made a name for himself early in life as an all-Ohio quarterback at Ohio State University.
+His father, Thomas Hoyt Jones, Sr., made a name early in life as an all-Ohio quarterback at Ohio State University.
 A distinguished lawyer, Thomas Sr. had many notable clients, including Cleveland financier Cyrus S. Eaton and the Shaker Heights developers O.P and M.J Van Sweringen.
 In 1939, he became senior partner of the newly merged law firm Jones, Day, Cockley & Reavis.
-Today, the law firm has more than 40 offices around the world, is known simply as Jones Day, and continues to carry Thomas Sr.’s name.
+Today, the law firm has more than 40 offices worldwide, is known simply as Jones Day, and continues to carry Thomas Sr.’s name.

 Thomas Hoyt Jones Sr. had two sons.
-Brooks Jones followed the lead of his father becoming first a lawyer, then a partner at Jones Day.
+Brooks Jones followed his father's lead, becoming first a lawyer, then a partner at Jones Day.
 Thomas Hoyt Jones, Jr. was repeatedly described in the newspapers at the time as a “millionaire Bratenahl financier.”
 He founded T.H.
 Jones & Co., a bond investment business in the 1940s, and Scurry-Rainbow Oil Ltd. in Calgary, Alberta, in 1950.
 He headed a syndicate that owned and developed large parcels of Canadian land.
 He married Virginia Hosferd “Hossie” Van Dozer in 1954, and they had two children.
 The couple divorced in 1982, and Hossie Jones died suddenly in her sleep in a Munich hotel in May 1984, only five months before the phone call to the Kelley’s Island Police Department.

 Members of the Jones family lived at various times in Bratenahl.
 Jones’ parents, Thomas and Katharine Brooks Jones lived at 304 Corning Drive in the late 1940s.
 They lived on Corning Drive at the time of Thomas Sr.’s death from a heart attack on April 14, 1948.
 Katharine Jones traveled extensively after her husband’s death.
 Late in life, Katharine returned to Bratenahl, living at Bratenahl Place.
 She regularly traveled between Bratenahl and an apartment in Delray Beach, Florida.
 She died in Florida in 1979.
 Following his mother’s death and his divorce, Thomas Jr. divided his time between his residence at Bratenahl Place and the cottage on Kelley’s Island.